pnp/blog/content/office-add-ins-community-call/2023-03-08/index.md

 **What's the timeframe for providing feedback from the "Auto install and auto launch add-ins for Word, Excel, and PowerPoint" survey?**

 Thank you for sharing great feedback.
-We are planning to present the survey results in the next community call.
+We're planning to present the survey results in the next community call.

 **Are the functions in the demo still in beta?**